 A good example of this in practice exists in some of our work with government agencies working in in the healthcare sector.
 According to Palmer, “When people are met by a healthcare professional in an empathetic way, all the jargon is debunked and everything is delivered in plain English, the patients stress levels reduce.
 It also results in shorter consultations; which are much more effective for the business too."

-By placing people at the centre of decision making, tools and technologies are focused towards delivering greater outcomes; whether it’s customers, internal colleagues and partners, resulting in stronger business performance.
+By placing people at the centre of decision making, tools and technologies are focused towards delivering greater outcomes - resulting in stronger business performance.